Oksana-Shevchenko/udemy-multithreading/4. Data sharing/DataSharing/README.md

 Metrics aggregation application.
 Metrics class capture the samples.
 BusinessLogic thread - add metrics sample.
 MetricsPrinter thread - capture average time from metrics and prints it.

+Data race:
+Add data race example.
+Fix it with a help of volatile.